 Key takeaway: For managers and sales directors, giving feedback on calls can be challenging if their sales reps are spread out.
 It is important that they’re committed to still provide feedback, especially with more junior team members.
 If you have software to record the calls that's great—if not, arrange training sessions with mock calls regularly.

 Technology made communication across the world easier instantly, and yet nothing beats a face-to-face conversation.
-Without body language or the possibility of extending a meeting into after-work drinks, sales reps need to nail a virtual meeting to be effective and successful in doing remote B2B sales.
+Without body language or the possibility of extending a meeting into after-work drinks, sales reps need to nail a virtual meeting to be effective and successful in remote selling while working working from home.

 The secret?
 Practice, patience, and preparation.
 And a lot of them.